freeskwela/tutorial-manimce/README.md

 # tutorial-manimce
-Tutorial on using Manim (Math Animation Tool) Community Edition
+Tutorial on using Manim (Mathematical Animation Engine) Community Edition